A new approach to color-coherent parton evolution: Analysis of logarithmic structure

 Figure~\ref{fig:nll_test_shapes} displays the event shape observables and the leading Lund declustering scale for varying $\alpha_s$.
 In order to test for a variety of possible effects of NLL violation, we have chosen observables with different NLL contributions.
 In addition, we test observables with $b=0$ ($\sqrt{y_{23}}$, $B_T$ and $FC_1$), observables with $b=1/2$ ($FC_{1/2}$) and observables with $b=1$ ($1-T$, $M_H$).
 In each case we find that the deviation of the \Alaric prediction from the NLL target result (modified to account for constant $\alpha_s$, no CMW rescaling and leading color) decreases in size proportional to the scaling in $\alpha_s$, as $\alpha_s\to 0$.
 At the same time, we observe large deviations of the \Dire predictions from the target NLL result.
 It is notable that the predictions from \Alaric are flat with respect to the NLL result starting at fairly small values of $-\lambda$ for most observables.
+For each prediction we have performed a fit to a linear function of $\alpha_s$ in order to extract the limit for $\alpha_s\to 0$.
+There are two noteworthy artefacts of this extrapolation: Firstly, there are bumps in the extrapolated result at large values of $\lambda$, which would not be present in the true ratio at any $\alpha_s<0.0025$.
+Second, the extrapolated result is smoother than the individual inputs, since the predictions at smaller $\alpha_s$ are less constraining due to their larger uncertainties.
 This concludes our tests of the kinematics mapping.